Martin Pušić: Top scorer in Denmark

 On 16 January 2014, he signed a three-year contract with the Danish club Esbjerg fB for an unknown fee.
 During his first season at the club, Pušić made 12 league appearances, scoring 5 goals.

 Halfway through the 2014–15 Danish Superliga, Pušić was sold to FC Midtjylland, for a reported fee of 7.5 million Danish kroner (approximately £0,9 million).
 Ultimately, Pušić scored 17 goals during the season and finished as the league overall top scorer, while Midtjylland won the championship for the first time in its history.

 In 2015–16, Pušić was a regular starter as Midtjylland finished third in the league.
 He played 25 competitive games and scored 13 goals.
 He was, however, deemed surplus to requirements during the following season and joined the Dutch Eredivisie club Sparta Rotterdam on a half year loan on 28 January 2017.

 On 26 August 2017, Pušić signed a one-year contract with the Danish defending champions F. C. Copenhagen.

 On 15 July 2018, AC Horsens announced they had signed Pušić on a free transfer and handed him a two-year deal.
 Four days later, on 19 July 2018, this deal was annulled on Pušić's request.

+1860 Munich

 Pušić joined 3.
 Liga club TSV 1860 Munich on a one-year contract in summer 2020.
 He agreed the termination of his contract in December due to personal issues, having made 8 appearances for the club.

 International career

+Born in Austria, Pušić is of Croatian descent.
 Whilst playing for Vienna in 2007, Pušić was called up to the Austrian U-20 squad in preparation for the U-20 World Cup in Canada and played his first and, to date, only international game for the Austrian U-20 team.
 He ultimately failed to make the squad for the tournament, and was not part of the team which went on to finish fourth.

+Retirement

+On 12 April 2022, Pušić announced in an interview with the Danish media outlet Tipsbladet that he had retired from football, and was coaching an under-18 team near his home in Vienna.